 The employees are the assets for any organization and the profitability of any organization is directly proportional to the labor put by its employees.
-Putting labor does not mean getting involved in hard physical work or digging the gold mines, it actually refers to the smart work done by employees, transparency between the team members, free flow of information from the superior to the subordinates.
-How does free flow of information happen?
-How is the transparency between the team members achieved? - Through Communication and not only through communication but effective communication.
+Putting labor does not mean getting involved in hard physical work or digging the gold

 In organizations the barriers in communication go a long way in distortion of the message and the information does not reach in its desired form.